lwhite1/arrow-table/README.md

 ### Creating a Table from a VectorSchemaRoot

 Tables are created from a VectorSchemaRoot as shown below.
-The data is transferred from the VectorSchemaRoot to the new Table, clearing the VectorSchemaRoot in the process.
+The memory buffers holding the data are transferred from the VectorSchemaRoot to the new Table, clearing the VectorSchemaRoot in the process.
 This ensures that the data in your new Table is never changed.

 ```java
 VectorSchemaRoot vsr = getMyVsr();